-Childcare centers, daycares, and adult care homes offering meals through the Child and Adult Care Food Program (CACFP) will be adding a greater variety of vegetables and fruit, more whole grains, and less added sugar and saturated fat to their meals and snacks.
+Childcare centers, daycares, and adult care homes offering meals through the Child and Adult Care Food Program (CACFP) have added a greater variety of vegetables and fruit, more whole grains, and less added sugar and saturated fat to their meals and snacks.

 CACFP plays a critical role in supporting the wellness, health, and development of children, older adults, and chronically impaired disabled persons through the provision of nutritious foods.
 Childcare providers, in particular, have a powerful opportunity to instill healthy habits in young children that serve as a foundation for healthy choices in life.

-New food and beverage guidelines will help ensure children and adults have access to healthy, balanced meals and snacks throughout the day.
-CACFP centers and daycare homes must comply with the new meal standards by October 1, 2017.
+These food and beverage guidelines help ensure children and adults have access to healthy, balanced meals and snacks throughout the day.

 Encourage and support breastfeeding: